RyanAmeri/blog/0004_js_hard_parts_async.md

 ---
-series: series: Mastering Hard Parts of JavaScript
+series: Mastering Hard Parts of JavaScript
 description: An introduction to JavaScript asynchronicity using 10 exercises
 ---

-# Mastering JavaScript: Asynchronicity
+# Mastering Hard Parts of JavaScript: Asynchronicity

 ## The Event Loop